 Create space and time to focus on your studies

 Clean space, clean mind is a well-known motto but the importance of having an area where you feel relaxed and able to concentrate on your studies is really important.
-Get organised now by making sure you have an area with plenty of desk space, a good comfortable chair and that is warm and well-lit.
+Get organised now by making sure you have an area with plenty of desk space, a comfortable chair and that is warm and well-lit.
 You’re going to be spending a lot of time in this environment, so it’s important that you have a space you feel happy in.
-Spending a small of amount of money to buy some nice houseplants or to frame a few of your favourite pictures can make a big difference to how you feel about the space you’re in.
+Spending a small amount of money to buy some nice houseplants or to frame a few of your favourite pictures can make a big difference to how you feel about the space you’re in.

-As well as creating physical space of your own, you also need to make sure you have time to focus on your study.
+As well as creating a physical space of your own, you also need to make sure you have time to focus on your study.
 Look into how many hours you’ll likely spend in lectures and seminars, and how much time you’ll have working remotely at home or in the library.
-Put together a calendar so you can start mapping how this might ft with other work or family commitments.
+Put together a calendar so you can start mapping how this might fit with other work or family commitments.

 Find out how life as a student at your University might have changed because of the pandemic

 The big difference for students starting courses in September will be the protective measures that may still be in place on campus.
-Although we have all become accustomed to living with Covid-19, it’s a good idea to find out from your University either via the website or through dedicated help and support teams what they are doing differently to previous years.
+Although we have all become accustomed to living with COVID-19, it’s a good idea to find out from your University either via the website or through dedicated help and support teams what they are doing differently from previous years.
 How will your study experience compare with previous cohorts and what might life be like on campus next year?
 As we move forward, measures are likely to change and hopefully relax, but if you’re worried or anxious about anything then think about speaking to someone now as they may be able to alleviate any concerns you may have.